entdec/scribo/README.md

 # Scribo
 A simple, embeddable CMS for Ruby on Rails.
-Scribo is designed to work with your models and renders your content inside customer designed layouts.
+Scribo is designed to work with your models and can also render your content inside customer designed layouts.

 ## Usage
 How to use my plugin.